Financial independence also means responsibility.

 If it feels like you have no extra money, start small.
 Can you give up spending $5 somewhere and put that money into a savings account instead?

-Or would it be easier if you could save automatically using our Round Up & Save checking account—extra pennies on your purchase get put into your savings account automatically!
+Even easier, you can save automatically using our Round Up & Save checking account—extra pennies on your purchase go to your savings account automatically!
 Before you know it, you’ve got enough for a fun night out with friends.

 3 - Have a Credit Card for Emergencies